cirosantilli/linux-cheat/install-os.md

-How to install a new OS on your computer, especially a GNU Linux one.
+How to install a new OS on your computer.

 #Install a new distro